The teacher librarian must actively market the school library media program.

 Example - you take photos of students as they do their Poetry Slam readings during National Poetry week in the library.
 Selected poems and photos are placed on the school website.
 This web page also becomes part of your professional online activities portfolio.

 Share Your Success.
 An important element of promotion is communication.
 Be sure that people know about the success of your project.
-Use local newspapers, school newsletters, center website, and bulletin boards to share your success.
+Use local newspapers, school newletters, center website, and bulletin boards to share your success.

 Evaluate.
 Consider the effectiveness of the program.
 Immediately revise materials for the next time you use this promotion.
 Plan for the future.